doki-nordic/nrfxlib-1/nrf_rpc/README.rst

 .. _nrf_rpc:

-nRF_RPC (Remote Procedure Call) library
+nRF RPC (Remote Procedure Call) library
 ########################################

-The nRF_RPC is a remote procedure call library for |NCS| enabling inter-processor communication on Nordic Semiconductor SoCs.
+The nRF RPC is a remote procedure call library for |NCS| enabling inter-processor communication on Nordic Semiconductor SoCs.
 The library is RTOS-agnostic implementing serialization of function calls.
 It is designed to be used with an underlying transport layer, for example OpenAMP.

-The nRF_RPC library provides a possibility to call a function on "remote" processors in both synchronous and asynchronous way, from a "local" processor.
+The nRF RPC library provides a possibility to call a function on "remote" processors in both synchronous and asynchronous way, from a "local" processor.

 Depending on the transport layer the remote processor is not limited to a single device.
 It also could be a separate device of any type (e.g. a PC), or another core on the same system.

-The nRF_RPC library simplifies the serialization of user APIs, such as a Bluetooth stack, and executing functions implementing those APIs on a remote CPU.
+The nRF RPC library simplifies the serialization of user APIs, such as a Bluetooth stack, and executing functions implementing those APIs on a remote CPU.
-The library is operating system independent so it can be used with any operating system after porting just a transport layer of the library.
+The library is operating system independent so it can be used with any operating system after porting OS-dependent layers of the library.

-An API layer above the core nRF_RPC API uses the `TinyCBOR <https://intel.github.io/tinycbor/current/>`_ library as serialization.
+An API layer above the core nRF RPC API uses the `TinyCBOR <https://intel.github.io/tinycbor/current/>`_ library as serialization.

 .. toctree::
    :maxdepth: 2